ArtemVerlin/ArtemVerlin/README.md

 Hi 👋 My name is Artem Verlin.

-Welcome to my GitHub profile.
 I'm a passionate and enthusiastic beginner web developer eager to learn and grow in the world of web development.

 I am currently focusing on honing my skills in front-end development and expanding my knowledge in various technologies.
 I have experience in HTML, CSS, JavaScript, React (including Redux and Redux Toolkit), Node.js, and Django.
 I enjoy creating visually appealing and user-friendly websites that bring ideas to life.